The European Journal of Mental Health expects the submission of manuscripts

 Authors receive the proofs of the typeset text electronically in .pdf format, and they usually have one week to make corrections.
 At this stage, the text may not be significantly changed and major modifications impacting the typesetting may not be entered.
 By listing the requested changes or tacitly accepting the proofs, authors automatically give right to print the text with their and the editorial office’s corrections (imprimatur by the author).
 Authors are provided detailed information about proof reading in due course.

 Authors of manuscripts accepted for publication are required to sign a Publishing Agreement in English.
+Since 2020 November is our new policy valid.

 Authors may not claim financial remuneration upon the publication of the manuscripts.